 Three projects.
 Same pattern every time:

-The Question I Wish Someone Had Asked Me Sooner
+What Question Do I Wish Someone Had Asked Me Sooner?

 At 11:30 PM Wednesday, before I closed my laptop, a question popped into my head: